resourge/react-form/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-`@resourge/react-form` package provides a set of utilities for managing form state in react applications with built-in storage synchronization.
-It offers hooks and components designed to streamline form development, optimize rendering performance, and seamlessly synchronize form data with storage solutions.
+`@resourge/react-form` package provides a set of utilities for managing form state in React applications with built-in storage synchronization.
+It offers hooks and components designed to streamline form development, optimize rendering performance and seamlessly synchronize form data with storage solutions.

 ## Features

-- `Form State Management`: Easily manage form state and data using the `useForm` hook, providing a convenient interface for handling form inputs, validation, and submission.
+- `Form State Management`: Handle form inputs, validation, and submission with `useForm`.
 - `Reactive Form State`: The form state is fully reactive, meaning any direct changes to the form trigger automatic updates across your components, ensuring your UI always reflects the current state.
-- `Automatic Storage Synchronization`: Using `useFormStorage` automatically synchronize form data with storage solutions such as `localStorage` or `AsyncStorage` to persist user input's across sessions.
+- `Automatic Storage Synchronization`: Sync form data with `localStorage` or `AsyncStorage` using `useFormStorage`.
-- `Performance Optimization`: Improve rendering performance for large forms with the `Controller` component, which updates only when relevant form fields change.
+- `Performance Optimization`: Efficient rendering with the Controller component.
-- `Context-based Architecture`: Leverage the power of react context to provide form state and data to nested components with the `FormProvider` component.
+- `Context-based Architecture`: Use `FormProvider` or `Form` to pass form state to nested components.
 - `Customization and Flexibility`: Customize storage options, synchronization behavior, and form submission handling to suit your application's specific requirements.
-- `Developer-friendly API`: Utilize intuitive hooks and components to simplify form development and reduce boilerplate code.
+- `Developer-friendly API`: Simplified API to reduce boilerplate code

 ## Table of Contents